 The best time to travel to the country is during a dry season in the area you plan to visit.
 Because monsoon seasons differ in different areas, Sri Lanka can be visited year-round depending on where you plan to stay.

-How Safe is Sri Lanka?
+How Safe Is Sri Lanka?

 Travelling to Sri Lanka entails some safety risks.
 Crime in the country is common.
 Although most violent crime is not directed at foreigners, reports of assault and harassment are increasing.
 Travel in pairs or groups whenever possible to reduce the likelihood of harassment.
 Petty crime is also common, and travellers should always be aware of their belongings.